In Drama lessons at Kendrick, students are encouraged to develop their creativity and imaginations.

-Y8 begins with the improvisation unit which introduces students to methods of creating effective and believable characters, stories and scenes as part of individual, small group and whole-class activities.
-The project builds on the prior learning from Year 7 and applies it in a more advanced and creative way, whilst linking to the Year 8 improvisation unit also studied in Music.
+Improvisation: Year 8 begins with the improvisation unit which introduces students to methods of creating effective and believable characters, stories and scenes as part of individual, small group and whole-class activities.
+The project builds on the prior learning from Year 7 and applies it in a more advanced and creative way, whilst linking to the Year 8 Improvisation unit also studied in Music.
 Furthermore, students will develop their knowledge of specific dramatic terminology and will analyse their own and others’ work.

-The improvisation unit also forms the basis for the next unit, Script-writing.
-Students will use skills and knowledge developed in the improvisation unit to develop a more formally scripted piece of drama through analysis of existing stage and screen scripts, incorporating the appropriate terminologies and conventions of script writing, including stage directions and props.
+Scriptwriting: The Improvisation unit also forms the basis for the next unit, Scriptwriting.
+Students will use skills and knowledge developed in the Improvisation unit to develop a more formally scripted piece of drama through analysis of existing stage and screen scripts, incorporating the appropriate terminologies and conventions of script writing, including stage directions and props.
 The piece will be based on a historical stimulus, currently the sinking of the Titanic, in order to explore some of the roles of drama and narratives in exploring and understanding the world.

-The final unit of work for Y8 has cross-curricular links with the Music Department as it uses the genre of musicals as a stimulus for a further scripted project, incorporating music.
-This project will incorporate and develop all skills practised throughout Y7 and Y8, together with students' new appreciation of the dramatic value of music and song, culminating in a student-written scene for a new or existing musical.
+Musicals: The final unit of work for Year 8 has cross-curricular links with the Music Department as it uses the genre of musicals as a stimulus for a further scripted project, incorporating music.
+This project will integrate and develop all skills practised throughout Years 7 and 8, together with students' new appreciation of the dramatic value of music and song, culminating in a student-written scene for a new or existing musical.
 This provides excellent grounding for further study at GCSE which requires original work based on a variety of stimuli.

 What is studied at KS4?